Myshgithub/Pattern-Recognition-Machine-Learning/README.md

 -TensorFlow Graphs: The related code to practice this part is called: TensGraphs.ipynb.

--Variables and Placeholders: The related code to practice this part is called:
+-Variables and Placeholders: The related code to practice this part is called: Var_Placehold.ipynb(.npy).

+-